redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 ##  The Raft Paper

 The Raft paper was published in 2014, and you can read it [here](https://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14.pdf).
 It's probably one of the more understandeable papers out there and can be grokked pretty easily.
 Accompanying the paper are two resources - the great [Raft website](https://raft.github.io/) and the even better [Raft visualisation](https://thesecretlivesofdata.com/raft/).
-That visualisation is seriously incredible!
+The visualisation is seriously incredible!

 The most important part of the paper is in a single page where the RPC's are described in detail.
 This page is dense with information and I spent weeks poring over it, trying to understand what was going on.